Lisa P. Jackson

-Born in Philadelphia, Pennsylvania, Jackson is a graduate of Tulane University and Princeton University.
-Soon after entering the EPA as a staff-level engineer in 1987, she moved to the EPA's regional office in New York City, where she spent the majority of her 16-year EPA career.
-In 2002, she joined the New Jersey Department of Environmental Protection as the Assistant Commissioner of Compliance and Enforcement and Assistant Commissioner for Land Use Management.
-New Jersey Governor Jon Corzine appointed Jackson the state's Commissioner of Environmental Protection in 2006.
-Jackson also briefly served as Corzine's Chief of Staff in late 2008.
+In 2002, Jackson joined the New Jersey Department of Environmental Protection as the assistant commissioner of compliance and enforcement and assistant commissioner for land use management.
+New Jersey Governor Jon Corzine appointed Jackson the state's commissioner of environmental protection in 2006.
+Jackson also briefly served as Corzine's chief of staff in late 2008.

 On December 15, 2008, President-elect Barack Obama nominated Jackson to serve as administrator of the Environmental Protection Agency; she was confirmed by the U.S. Senate on January 23, 2009, and took office that same day.
-During her tenure as EPA Administrator, Jackson oversaw the development of stricter fuel efficiency standards and the EPA's response to the Deepwater Horizon oil spill; authorized the recognition of carbon dioxide as a public health threat, granting the EPA authority to set new regulations regarding CO2 emissions; and proposed amending the National Ambient Air Quality Standards to set stricter smog pollution limits.
-In December 2012, Jackson announced she would step down as EPA Administrator effective February 15, 2013; she was succeeded by Deputy Administrator Bob Perciasepe, who served as Acting Administrator until the Senate confirmed Gina McCarthy as a permanent successor on July 18, 2013.
+During her tenure as EPA administrator, Jackson oversaw the development of stricter fuel efficiency standards and the EPA's response to the Deepwater Horizon oil spill; authorized the recognition of carbon dioxide as a public health threat, granting the EPA authority to set new regulation of greenhouse gases under the Clean Air Act; and proposed amending the National Ambient Air Quality Standards to set stricter smog pollution limits.
+In December 2012, Jackson announced she would step down as EPA Administrator effective February 15, 2013; she was succeeded by Deputy Administrator Bob Perciasepe, who served as acting administrator until the Senate confirmed Gina McCarthy as a permanent successor on July 18, 2013.